thelfer/tfel-doc/MFrontUserDays/TenthUserDay/Agenda/talks.md

 [1] E. Hoek and E. T. Brown, “Empirical strength criterion for rock masses,” _Journal of the geotechnical engineering division_, vol. 106, no. 9, pp. 1013–1035, 1980.

-[2] E. T. Brown and E. Hoek, _Underground excavations in rock_.
+[2] E. T. Brown and E. Hoek, Underground excavations in rock.
 CRC Press, 1980.

 [3] E. Hoek.
 Brittle failure of rock. rock mechanics in engineering practice. _Rock Mechanics in Engineering Practice_, pp. 99–124, 1968.